-Increasing the frequency of feedback and assessment is the third department priority, similarly to implementation, this is not yet consistent.
+Increasing the frequency of feedback and assessment is a department priority.
 In KS4, books are marked in line with KSA’s feedback policy which is once every six lessons.
 Students are then given feedback using codes or a highlighted target sheet and time to improve their work.
 As well as this, data is collected using multiple choice quizzes on every sub-topic and the students complete checkpoint assessments at the mid-point and end of a unit.
 This allows the teacher to assess the knowledge and skills developed and identify misconceptions.

 In KS5, the assessment policy is followed for the examination units.
 Students complete a tri-weekly assessment every three weeks.
 From this information, teachers plan a reteach lesson to ensure that gaps in knowledge are addressed and skills are consistently being improvement.
 All assessments and reteach work should be stored in the student folders so that they can recognise the progress that they make over the year.
 Historically, Finance results have been very strong.
 Students perform better in Y12 exams than in Y13 ones, partly because the ones in second year are much more complex and demanding.
 Teachers use software provided by the exam board to analyse strengths and weaknesses of the students and work on the curriculum for the next cohort.